 Our results yield accurate results, consistent to traditional methods, such as finite differences at a faster rate.
-This allowed for us to generate a surface, without computationally burdening our system.
+This allowed for us to generate a surface as displayed in Figure 2, without computationally burdening our system.
 We are confident machine learning methods are also successful in approximating equations describing the multiphase flows.

 Following the accuracy results utilizing the methods in [5], we wish to now implement a physics informed deep neural network approximation method discussed in [8].
-This would allow for a more detailed and fine-tuned surface generation.
+This would allow for a more detailed and finetuned surface generation.